 Our obligatory first stop in New Orleans is always Café Du Monde in the French Quarter.
 And why not?

-→ Click here to buy a Café du Monde Beignet and Coffee Gift Box if you want to recreate the Café du Monde breakfast experience at home.
+Buy a Café du Monde Beignet and Coffee Gift Box from Amazon if you want to recreate the Café du Monde breakfast experience at home.

 Café du Monde’s limited menu features beignets, coffee (regular and chicory), milk, orange juice and soft drinks.
 Even with so few options, the queue is often quite long.
 But don’t be afraid.
 The line moves quickly.